 - have smoked for a long time

-Smoking cigars and pipes also increases your risk.
+Smoking other types of tobacco products like cigars and pipes also increases your risk.

 How smoking may increase your risk

 Chemicals in the smoke get into the bloodstream.
 They are then filtered out of the blood by the kidneys and end up in the urine.
 When the urine is stored in the bladder, these chemicals are in contact with the bladder lining.